duraki/duraki.github.io/README.md

 $ echo "## Art" >> ./posts/i/1111-my-slug-here.md
 ```

-Please, make sure to follow the format for creating new post.
-The exact filename will be used for a URL (slug-name) except `*md` will be converted to `*html`.
-The higher the first numbers, the higher the priority post get.
-So, post with slug `1111-slug-name.md` will have priority over `850-slug-name.md` and will be shown first in the **index** page.
+* Please, make sure to follow the format for creating new post.
+* The exact filename will be used for a URL (slug-name) except `*md` will be converted to `*html`.
+* The higher the first numbers, the higher the priority post get.
+    - Post with slug `1111-slug-name.md` will have priority over `850-slug-name.md`.
+    - Depending on your `layout/index.erb` file, the post `1111-slug-name.md` will be shown first in the list.

 The expected format for new post is: `[priority]-[slug-_name-_here].md`.

 Example:

     - `1000-awesome-blog-post-slug.md`
     - `12000-this-is-another-post.md`

-It's also good to note that files are `Front matter` based, which means they offer various know-alike.
+It's also good to note that files are *front matter* based, which means they offer various know-alike.
 This is useful for SEO and various extensions that can be made while creating layouts and themes.
-Example of post front matter inside the *md file.
+Example of post front matter inside the `*md` file.

 ```
 ---